 YOUR INDIVIDUAL PROFILE AS A VALUE-CREATOR FOR THE SOCIETY

-SPECIALIST (a.k.a.
-Hacker, Developer, Expert, Problem-solver, Engineer) is a professional whose biggest drive is tackling specific, specialistic problems.
-Specialist’s ambition is becoming an expert or the to-go-to-person in a certain domain.
+A professional whose biggest drive is tackling specific, specialistic problems.
+A specialist’s ambition is becoming an expert or the to-go-to-person in a certain domain.
 Specialists can independently come up with new solutions, i.e., hack problems.
 They find utter joy in finding geeky tricks to solve the issues encountered by their colleagues and astonishing people in their environment by making unexpected fixes to everyday problems.

 A communicator and a deal-maker whose biggest drive is growing projects and building impact by developing and managing communities, finding collaborators and followers.
 The term “linchpin” means the central, pivotal piece of a wheel.
 Linchpins are, indeed, the hearts of their communities.
 They have strong interpersonal skills, are empathic, and easily take other people’s perspectives.
 They enjoy expanding projects by increasing the outreach and finding potential new clients or beneficiaries of the organizations that they represent.
 Linchpins love people!
 They are usually well-connected and gifted with the ability to find the right people at the right time.

 An individual whose biggest passion is managing a functional team and steering it in a way to reach the chosen goals.
 Managers feel the happiest when they can orchestrate a group of people to reach their targets efficiently and in a friendly, collaborative atmosphere.
 They are good at finding synergies between people and putting the team members in the right roles.
 However, managers also take an individual approach to optimally motivate every team member.

 a.k.a.
 Role-model, Performer, High-flyer, Go-getter